basharatphd/basharatphd.github.io/_pages/labroster.md

 ---

 # Former Team Members

+## Visitors
+- 2019: [Dr. Tetiana Bogodorova](https://apps.ucu.edu.ua/en/personal/tetiana-bogodorova/) from the Faculty of Applied Sciences of the [Ukranian Catholic University].
+Worked on [Reinforcement Learning using Modelica](https://arxiv.org/abs/1909.08604).
+- 2019: [Oleh Lukianykhin](https://www.linkedin.com/in/oleh-lukianykhin/?originalSubdomain=ua) from the Faculty of Applied Sciences of the [Ukranian Catholic University].
+Worked on [Reinforcement Learning using Modelica](https://arxiv.org/abs/1909.08604).
+- 2018-2019: [Ricardo Rincon Ballesteros](http://scienti.colciencias.gov.co:8081/cvlac/visualizador/generarCurriculoCv.do?cod_rh=0001048228) from Universidad Nacional de Colombia (Bogota).
+Working on analysis of power system dynamics and resiliency using graph-based and dynamic network analysis methods.
+- 2018: [Behrouz Azimian](https://www.linkedin.com/in/behrouz-azimian-315060139/) MSc student from Alfred University, NY, worked on microgrid modeling using real-time simulators.

 ## Senior Researchers
 - [Dr. Abhijit Khare](https://www.linkedin.com/in/abhijit-khare-98423310/) worked on multi-domain modeling for fully electrified aircraft in the NASA-funded CHEETA project.